Latest

 Configuring an External Database

-Based on your setup, you will choose to configure the appliance to use an external PostgreSQL database.
-For example, we can only have one database in a single region.
+Based on your setup, you need to configure the appliance to use an external PostgreSQL database.
+For example, you can only have one database in a single region.
 However, a region can be segmented into multiple zones, such as database zone, user interface zone, and reporting zone, where each zone provides a specific function.
 The appliances in these zones must be configured to use an external database.

 The postgresql.conf file requires specific settings for correct operation.
 For example, it must correctly reclaim table space, control session timeouts, and format the PostgreSQL server log for improved system support.
 It is recommended that external databases use a postgresql.conf file based on the standard file used by the ManageIQ appliance.

 Ensure you configure the settings in the postgresql.conf to suit your system.
 For example, customize the shared_buffers setting according to the amount of real storage available in the external system hosting the PostgreSQL instance.
-In addition, depending on the aggregate number of appliances expected to connect to the PostgreSQL instance, it may be necessary to alter the max_connections setting.
+In addition, depending on the aggregate number of appliances that are expected to connect to the PostgreSQL instance, it might be necessary to alter the max_connections setting.

 Note: